 Galah Canyon is an excellent canyon in the lower reaches of Rocky Creek.
 It features a number of interesting abseils and a magnificent cathedral-like chamber at the end.
 It was discovered by Ted Daniels and Chris Cosgrove on a joint NPA-SUBW trip in 1977 and named due to its proximity to Galah Mountain.

 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.
-From the locked gate at the end of the Rocky Creek exit track at MGA467143 (AMG466141, Rock Hill), head N along the fire trail, staying on the fire trail when the Rocky Creek exit track turns off to the right.
-At the end of the trail at about MGA477169 (AMG476167), head NE along the ridge for 500m and then E and then SE to the bend in the creek at MGA484172 (AMG483170).
+From the locked gate at the end of the Rocky Creek exit track at MGA467143 (AMG466141, Rock Hill), head N along the old fire trail, now really just a foot track.
+This contours around the north side of Galah Mountain, before heading down the ridge to the north.
+Stay on same track when the Rocky Creek exit track turns off to the right at MGA473148 (AMG472146).
+The old fire trail ends at a clearing at MGA477169 (AMG476167).
+Head NE along the ridge for 500m and then E and then SE to the bend in the creek at MGA482172 (AMG481170), avoiding cliffs.
 There is a short section of attractive canyon with a couple of deep wades in the top of the creek, including a short drop that you could leave a handline on to get back up on your way out, if you exit that way.
-A relatively easy creek walk follows before the main canyon starts at about MGA490177 (AMG489175).
+A relatively easy creek walk follows before the main canyon starts at MGA491177 (AMG490175).

 There are a couple of options for the first drop.
-Best is probably to scramble down the small gully on the left and abseil about 20m from a tree at the bottom.
+Safest is probably to abseil 28m from the obvious gum tree just left of the creek.
+Alternatively abseil, scramble down the small gully on the left and abseil about 20m from a tree at the bottom.
 Be careful of loose rocks.
-Alternatively abseil a bit over 30m from the obvious gum tree just left of the creek.
-There is a rebelay point after about 12m on the far side of the big chockstone, but it is quite tricky to get to.

-Then there is an awkward 5m abseil, followed by a slide or abseil down a log.
-A slightly dodgy slide into knee deep water follows, or bridge down the tricky waterfall on the right.
-Then there is a 7m abseil over a chockstone, and a drop of about 3m that can be scrambled.
-The final abseil is about 5m but the sling is about 4m back, and the waterfall is very slippery.
-There is a bit more canyon, and a possible wade or short swim before it opens out near Rocky Creek.
+Then there is an awkward overhanging 5m abseil, followed by a slide or abseil down a log.
+A slightly dodgy slide into knee deep water follows, though there may be a log for a short abseil instead.
+Then there is a 7m abseil over a chockstone, followed by a drop of about 3m that can be abseiled or possibly scrambled.
+The final abseil is about 5m, just beyond a deep pool.
+However, the anchor is some way back (10m), and the waterfall is very slippery.
+Following this there is a bit more canyon, and a possible wade or short swim before it opens out near Rocky Creek.

-Once the canyon opens out, traverse around under the main cliff for about 200m until you are well above Rocky Creek.
+Once the canyon opens out, traverse around to the right under the main cliff for about 200m until you are well above Rocky Creek.
 Just past a short exposed section across a slab, look up to the right for (hopefully) a rope hanging down from a tree.
 This climb of about 6m leads to a steep ramp and gully that takes you up through the cliff line.
-Continue around to the point and then head up to the top line of cliffs, and follow it along until it rejoins the creek.
-Continue up the creek and either exit where you dropped in at the start, or earlier at an amphitheatre on the right.
+Continue around to the point and then head up to the top line of cliffs, and follow them along until you rejoin the creek.
+Continue up the creek and exit where you dropped in at the start.
+Alternatively you can exit at an amphitheatre on the right about 50m before the abseil in the upper section.

 - Difficulty: MH